-The course is available as a full time (12 months) and part-time (24 months) pathway.
+The taught element of this course is full time (12 months) and part-time (24 months).

 Sports Injuries and Clinical Assessment